 What is a Risk Taxonomy?

-There are formal definitions and we will go over those below, but it might be useful to first look at a very intuitive example of a risk taxonomy: the classification of fire hazards (also know as fire classes)
+There are formal definitions of risk taxonomies (and we will go over those below), but it might be useful to first look at a very intuitive example of a risk taxonomy: the classification of fire hazards (also known as fire classes)